obj-disc/obj-disc.github.io/index.md

 <!-- </div> -->

 ## Baseline code
-Participant's can refer to the baseline code providied [here](https://github.com/learn2phoenix/cvpr22_vplow_ow).
+Participant's can refer to the baseline code provided [here](https://github.com/learn2phoenix/cvpr22_vplow_ow).
 The code is based on [2].

 ## Evaluation protocol